AElfProject/AElf/docs/resources/smart-contract-apis/Consensus.md

 ### GetNextMinerPubkey

-Get the miner who will produce the first block in the next term.The first miner whose expected mining time is greater than current bock time.
+Get the miner who will produce the block next, which means the miner is the first one whose expecting mining time is greater than the current time.
 If this miner can not be found, the first miner who is extra block producer will be selected.

 ```Protobuf
 rpc GetNextMinerPubkey (google.protobuf.Empty) returns (google.protobuf.StringValue) {}